-Mitsubishi Lancer WRC remained in a shadow of its predecessor
+Mitsubishi Lancer WRC Remained in the Shadow of Its Predecessor

 Mitsubishi Lancer WRC is a rally car which was in use in the World Rally Championship between 2001 and 2007 by Mitsubishi Motors and its motorsport division Ralliart.